how it works

 • trace correlation

-Later, anyone can prove: The gateway applied a specific policy and delivered something different from what was produced, provable without revealing either content.
+Later, a verifier can confirm the issuer signed a record binding: the issuer-reported policy reference and distinct produced and delivered digests, so a verifier can confirm the delivered content differs from what was produced, without revealing either.
 A signed refusal is evidence too.

 types: org.peacprotocol/access-decision. extension: org.peacprotocol/access.